 Guide to transferring staff OUT on TUPE

-Step One: determine whether TUPE applies
+Determine whether TUPE applies

-It is essential that this is established early, not only to ensure that all legal duties arising from TUPE are actioned in advance of the transfer taking place, but also to ensure that we gain the confidence and co-operation of the staff that may be transferring out.
+It is essential that this is established early, not only to ensure that all legal duties arising from TUPE are actioned in advance of the transfer taking place, but also to ensure that you gain the confidence and co-operation of the staff that may be transferring out.

 The application of TUPE depends on the particular circumstances of each case.
 Generally, it will be wise to assume that the regulations apply to any transfer.